ginasixt/project5/README.md

 ## How to Run the Application
-Ensure you have Python 3.8 or later installed.
-Install the required packages using pip: txt
-Run the Django development server:
+Run the Django server, with: python3 manage.py runserver

-Open your web browser and visit http://127.0.0.1:8000/.
+Open your web browser: http://127.0.0.1:8000/.

 ## Additional Information